Old Chicago Main Post Office: 2016 sale and reconstruction

 In February 2016, Chicago mayor Rahm Emanuel pressed for development of the site, threatening to take possession of the building by use of eminent domain.
 In March, the city's Department of Planning and Development issued an RFP seeking bids due June 10 for redevelopment of the site.
 Later that week, it was announced that the Old Chicago Post Office would be sold to 601W, a New York City-based real estate company which owns Chicago's Aon Center and One Prudential Plaza buildings.
 Davies had been in negotiations to sell the building since May 2015.

 On May 13, 2016, Emanuel announced that Davies had sold the building to 601W; however, Davies had died the previous week.
 Vicky Flores, who ran the Chicago office of Davies' firm, commented: "It was really weird, the timing.
 Everything was signed off, and then I heard he had died.
 It was like he waited until everything was taken care of."
 Gensler was hired to redesign the space into office space, with addition of a rooftop park and a riverwalk.
 The project was supposed to cost $500 million but ended up at $800 million.
 In September 2017 the post office was one of 6 sites in Chicago considered for the new Amazon "HQ2" location.

 In August 2019, Uber signed a 10-year lease to become the building's largest tenant, occupying 463000 sqft.
 The structure will also include new Chicago offices for Walgreens, occupying 200000 sqft and housing 1,800 employees.
 PepsiCo will relocate its Chicago office of 1,300 employees and occupy 192000 sqft, while the Ferrara Candy Company announced that it would relocate its headquarters to the Post Office building in 2019, occupying 77000 sqft and bringing nearly 400 jobs.
 The Federal Home Loan Bank of Chicago will also be a tenant.
 After extensive renovations undertaken by 601W, the building opened to office tenants in October 2019, with Walgreens and Ferrara Candy becoming the first tenants.
 Construction on the space utilized by Uber was scheduled to begin in the spring of 2020, and the Uber Freight hub opened the next year.
 Within 18 months of the project's completion, four-fifths of the space had been leased, and the building had received a LEED Gold green-building certification.

 Tenants

-The Chicago Sun-Times, in 2022, had plans to open a facility there for newspaper and WBEZ operations.
-A total of 6000 sqft of space under lease was to be used.

-As of 2022 other tenants include:
+As of the 2020s tenants include (those who had moved in or had signed leases):